 Meeting Utah Medicaid standards is the most complicated component of determining eligibility.
-As of February 24, 2019, the countable income standard for a single applicant is $1,041 per month.
+As of 2023, the countable income standard for a single applicant is $1,215 per month.
 In other words, an individual cannot have income greater than this amount.
 (This amount equals 100% of the Federal Poverty Level, which changes on an annual basis).

 Having too much income does not prevent individuals from receiving Utah Medicaid if they have extraordinarily high medical expenses.
-This group is referred to as Medically Needy recipients, and this program is often called a “Spend-Down” program.
+This group is referred to as Medically Needy recipients, and the program is often called a Spend-Down program.
 Certain medical costs may be deducted from one’s countable income, allowing one to still be eligible for this waiver program.